AdobeXD/plugin-samples/known-issues.md

 - `<label for="id"/>` is not supported.
 Wrap `<label>` around the control instead.
 - `<input type="file" />` is not supported.
 - `<input type="color" />` is not supported.
+- Using unitless values in `width` and `height` attributes are not supported in UXP 3.1.
+Use `px`, or CSS styles.
+- `<label>` uses `inline-flex` layout semantics in UXP 3.1 mode, with `flex-wrap: wrap` enabled.
+If you need to prevent wrapping, use `flex-wrap: nowrap` on these elements.
+Note that the default layout behavior is now _horizontal_ not _vertical_.

 ### Layout